-Co requisites: First semester Respiratory Care Core Curriculum
+Co-requisites: First semester Respiratory Care Core Curriculum.

 This class is an introduction into the clinical setting.
 The first 6-weeks emphasis will be on standards of practice in Patient Data Evaluation.
-Review data in the patient record, collection and evaluation of data, and recommended procedures will be the emphasis.
+Use of technology to navigate and compile data in the patient's electronic medical record, collection and evaluation of data, and recommended procedures will be the emphasis.
 Also will reinforce laboratory techniques utilized in RES 1501 as students intermingle laboratory learning with experience in the clinical setting.